ori-orion/orion_semantic_map/overhaul_notes.md

         - branch noetic-som-upgrade
     Bounding box centres at the centre of the actual object.
     Human positional stuff.

+    Send in exact branch to Clarissa for vision system.
+    False default parameter won't work.
+    7:45 Heathrow bus!!!
+(Gloucester Green Bus station.)
+        BOOK!!!
+    Briefing on Sunday Night
+    At Bangkok:
+        Daily briefing at the beginning of each day.
+        Print ALL travel documents.
+        Make changes on the Laptop rather than on the HSR.
+        Poster presentation?
+    Wednesday Afternoon from 2pm onwards.
+    ORION Checklist:
+        Print Robocup invitation.
+    Money needed in Bangkok?
 NEEDS TESTING:
     Query into regions themselves.
     Direct updating of objects by setting the UID within the update script.